infiniflow/ragflow/README.md

     INFO:werkzeug:Press CTRL+C to quit
     ```

-5. In your web browser, enter the IP address of your server as prompted and log in to RAGFlow.
+5. In your web browser, enter the IP address and port of your server as prompted and log in to RAGFlow.

    *The show is now on!*